kvfairchild/MNIST-MLP/README.md

 	# if run_type == "test" and image_index == 0:
 	# 	_create_images(nodenet)

+You can also save your own net by uncommenting this line in main.py under "TEST" before running:

+    # config.save_weights(nodenet, network_dimensions)

+To test a saved net, follow the directions in the "Demo" section, replacing *demo* in the command with its input dimensions.

 ## Demo
 Pretrained nets are available for demo on the testing data.